 Cost: From Approx R80 | GPS: -29.869031, 31.046981

-Take a drive up Botha’s Hill to the Enchanted Earth Crystal shop.
-This is one of those shops you can spend ages browsing as there are so many beautiful crystals and gifts.
+Enchanted Earth Crystal shop is one of those shops you can spend ages browsing at the variety of beautiful crystals and gifts.
 Get the kiddies to scratch in their scratch patch for gem stones then go home and find out what each one means and what they used for.
-While you are at the 1000 Hills Country Village Centre also has other interesting shops to meander through including the Puzzle Place which will keep your mind puzzling over and over again.
-Don’t forget to pop in at The Pot and kettle which offers a stunning view of the Valley of 1000 Hills.

 Cost: From Approx R50pp | GPS: -29.866907, 31.014902 | Website